Pervertida

-Pervertida (Perverted Woman) is a Mexican drama film directed by José Díaz Morales.
-It was released in 1946 and starring Emilia Guiú and Amalia Aguilar.
+Pervertida (Perverted Woman) is a 1946 Mexican drama film directed by José Díaz Morales, starring Emilia Guiú, Ramón Armengod and Amalia Aguilar.
 The film is inspired by the bolero of the same name composed by Agustin Lara.

 Plot

 By irreparable events of the destiny, Elena (Emilia Guiú) a provincial young, ends up falling into the clutches of perdition and prostitution in Mexico City.
 The woman reunited with her true love, a musician named Fernando (Ramon Armengod) who has returned to find her.
 The woman will have to compete for his love with the rumbera Esmeralda (Amalia Aguilar).